Burj Khalifa is 828 meters high and that makes it the highest building in the world

 on top of each other it would still be 70 meters shorter than Burj Khalifa.

 I went there in the morning hoping that I would be able to visit the visitor's level in the building the same day or possibly the day after.
 It turned out that the daytime tickets often are sold out a week or more in advance.
-So I had to
+So I had to settle for

 The Dubai Fountain water show

-settle for a ticket in the late evening.
+a ticket in the late evening.

 After I had bought the ticket I spent two hours or so on walking around the Burj Khalifa taking photos from various angels.
 I also watched the Dubai Fountain

 which is located next to Burj Khalifa.